genkamita-gmo/nlp-forex-predict/README.md

 ## Reuters news data

 * Primary observation
-⋅⋅* Data extracted by script "read.py" provided in the above repo, saved them into "reuters-all.txt", then choped it into separate filea, reuters-link.txt, reuters-timestamp.txt and reuters-title.txt using sed.
+⋅⋅⋅ Data extracted by script "read.py" provided in the above repo, saved them into "reuters-all.txt", then choped it into separate filea, reuters-link.txt, reuters-timestamp.txt and reuters-title.txt using sed.
-⋅⋅* Total days: 3514
+⋅⋅⋅ Total days: 3514
-⋅⋅* According to the dataset README, the total number of news is 8,551,441.
+⋅⋅⋅ According to the dataset README, the total number of news is 8,551,441.
 However, total lines in reuters-all.txt: 8551467, due to corruption of data.
-⋅⋅* Dates of news ranging from 20070101 - 20160816; 3516 days in total.
+⋅⋅⋅ Dates of news ranging from 20070101 - 20160816; 3516 days in total.
-⋅⋅* Timestamps are sorted by day but not necessarily by time.
+⋅⋅⋅ Timestamps are sorted by day but not necessarily by time.
+⋅⋅⋅ Number of news per day: approx 300 - 1700
+⋅⋅⋅ Holidays reduces the number of news, for example 25/Dec has 539 news
 * Check number of lines in
 ```
 $ sh reuters-link | wc -l